exratione/thywill/README.md

   * Based on asynchronous messaging
   * All traffic is sent encrypted over SSL
   * Uses Socket.IO as a communication layer
+  * Functionality can be exposed to clients progressively

 In Thywill, messages are passed asynchronously between connected web clients and the server, and can be initiated at any time by either the client or the